Management

 SGA 4 prerequisites are as follows:

-• Ensure each SGA VM will have a corresponding public IP address (in addition to its private IP address).
+- Assign a static public IP address to each SGA VM.
 The public IP address can be configured in a firewall or load balancer with network address translation (NAT) to the SGA VM private IP address.

 Step 1: Provision the SGA Node

-1. Look for the Activation Code for that unregistered SGA Node and copy it.
+Look for the Activation Code for that unregistered SGA Node and copy it.
 You may need to click on Generate new code.
-You may choose to:

 #cloud-config